MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 ### Data privacy analysis

 Data privacy does its own evaluations of each query to determine whether the queries are safe to run together.
 This evaluation can sometimes cause multiple requests to a data source.
 A telltale sign that a given request is coming from data privacy analysis is that it will have a “TOP 1000” condition (although not all data sources support such a condition).
 In general, disabling data privacy&mdash;assuming that's acceptable&mdash;would eliminate the "TOP 1000" or other data privacy-related requests during refresh.
 More information: [Disable the data privacy firewall](#disable-the-data-privacy-firewall)

+### Background data downloads (also known as “background analysis”)

+Similar to the evaluations performed for data privacy, the Power Query editor by default will download a preview of the first 1000 rows of each query step.
+Downloading these rows helps ensure the data preview is ready to display as soon as a step is selected, but it can also cause duplicate data source requests.
+More information: [Disable background analysis](#disable-background-analysis)

 ### Miscellaneous Power Query editor background tasks